SAITEJA4518/SAITEJA4518/README.md

 👋 About Me

-Hi, I'm currently learning about Data Engineering.
-I'm exploring tools and technologies like Python, SQL, and Big Data platforms.
-I'm excited to build real-world projects and grow step-by-step in this field.
+Hi, I'm currently learning and growing as a Web Developer.
+I’m exploring tools and technologies like HTML, CSS, JavaScript, and modern frameworks.
+I’m excited to build real-world web applications and improve my skills step-by-step in this field.

 📚 Learning:

-Python

-SQL

-EXCEL

-POWER BI

-Data pipelines

-Cloud tools(AWS)

-🔍 Goal:
+HTML

+CSS

+JavaScript

+React

+Node.js

+Responsive Design

-To become a professional Data Engineer and work on real-time data systems.
+🔍 Goal: To become a professional Web Developer and create impactful, user-friendly websites and applications.

 ### 📫 Let's Connect!
 - **LinkedIn**: www.linkedin.com/in/saitejagundeti45